 Ms. Kimie Iwata has a high degree of insight into corporate management and corporate social responsibility, as well as a wealth of experience in supporting the active participation of women and promoting diversity.
-In June 2019, Ms. Iwata was appointed as an Outside Director with the expectation that she would utilize these skills in important Company matters and supervise the way business is carried out.
-In addition to holding lively discussions on the Board of Directors and at other meetings, Ms. Iwata has demonstrated great leadership since her appointment as Chair of the Board of Directors in June 2021, particularly in areas related to management strategy, sustainability, human resources, and human resource development.
-For these reasons, the Nomination Committee has nominated her as a Director candidate.
+Since her appointment as an Outside Director of the Company in June 2019, Ms. Iwata has contributed to lively discussions on the Board of Directors and at other meetings, and has demonstrated leadership since her appointment as Chair of the Board of Directors in June 2021, particularly contributing to areas related to management strategy, sustainability, human resources, and human resource development.
+For these reasons, the Nomination Committee has nominated her as an Outside Director candidate, with the expectation that she will continue to make meaningful contributions to the Board of Directors, particularly in the areas described above.

+2 Reappointment Outside Independent --- --------------- --------- -------------

+Mr. Joji Nakayama

+Date of birth: May 11, 1950

+Number of years served as a Director: 4 years Number of Company shares held: 2,000 shares Attendance record for the current fiscal year:

-2 Reapp ointment ointment Outside Independent · • • M r.
-Joji Nakayama 171 Data of hinth.
-Nov.
-11, 1050 Date of birth: N • • rs served as a Dire • npany shares held Board of Direc tors meeting atten dance: 19 out of 19 meetings (100%) Nomination Co mmittee meeting attendance: 11 out of 11 meetings (100%) Compensation Committee meetin g attendance: 10 out of 10 meetings (100%) Audit Committe ee meeting attenda nce: 16 out of 16 meetings (100%) Biographical C Outline, Po sition, Respons sibility, and Impo rtant Positions Currently Held in Other Companies April 1979 Joined S untory Limited March 2000 Director , Suntory Limite ed December 2002 Presiden t, CEO, Daiichi Suntory Pharma C Co., Ltd. June 2003 Director , Daiichi Pharm aceutical Co., Ltd. June 2010 Represei ntative Director, President, CEO, I Daiichi Sankyo Co., Ltd. April 2017 Represei ntative Director, Chairman, CEO, Daiichi Sankyo Co., Ltd. June 2019 - ii Sankyo Co., Ltd.
+Board of Directors meetings: 18 out of 18 (100%) Nomination Committee meetings: 13 out of 13 (100%) Compensation Committee meetings: 7 out of 7 (100%) Audit Committee meetings: 16 out of 16 (100%)

+Biographical Outline, Position, Responsibility, and Important Positions Currently Held in Other Companies

+April 1979 Joined Suntory Limited March 2000 Director, Suntory Limited December 2002 President, CEO, Daiichi Suntory Pharma Co., Ltd. June 2003 Director, Daiichi Pharmaceutical Co., Ltd. June 2010 Representative Director, President, CEO, Daiichi Sankyo Co., Ltd. April 2017 Representative Director, Chairman, CEO, Daiichi Sankyo Co., Ltd. June 2019 Representative Director, Chairman, Daiichi Sankyo Co., Ltd. June 2020 Full-time Advisor, Daiichi Sankyo Co., Ltd. (present post) June 2021 Outside Director, Ajinomoto Co., Inc. (present post)